-This time last year I was pulling my hair out I had a 2 month old and a 20 month old.
-My 2 month old was going through growth spurts left, right and centre which as we were breastfeeding and J was dealing with not having my undivided attention and each feed was causing all sorts of problems so we came up with a Nursing Box (OK it was a bag initially but over the months it developed into a box).
+This time last year I was pulling my hair out I had a 2-month-old and a 20-month-old.
+My 2-month-old was going through growth spurts left, right and centre as we were breastfeeding and J was dealing with not having my undivided attention and each feed was causing all sorts of problems so we came up with a Nursing Box (OK it was a bag initially but over the months it developed into a box).

-From an idea that my mum had passed on from when she had me and my brother the nursing box is a set of items that can be brought out specifically for the nursing time for a toddler to do when you have a new baby.
-I know that one of the most popular age gaps is between 1 year and 3 years which is also the most difficult in terms of toddler behaviour and without the understanding of what is going on which older children have specifically nursing can be difficult as unless you master the art (and believe me I tried and it is an art that I haven’t got a clue with) of nursing within a carrier it usually involves sitting down for a length of time which provides you and the baby the perfect target for a toddler attack.
+From an idea that my mom had passed on from when she had me and my brother the nursing box is a set of items that can be brought out specifically for the nursing time for a toddler to do when you have a new baby.
+I know that one of the most popular age gaps is between 1 year and 3 years which is also the most difficult in terms of toddler behaviour.
+They have no concept or understanding of what is going on, that older children would have, and specifically nursing time can be difficult.
+It usually involves sitting down for a length of time which provides you and the baby the perfect target for a toddler attack.

 - Can be set up quickly – play dough ready to go was great for us, I had pots on the side and as soon as T needed feeding I used to get it out on the table and J would go and play with it – we had a box of play dough tools that I only needed to lift the lid and he was good to go